fedelopez/ga-seifx01/week-03/day-02.md

 Show an error panel in the Bank app that appears when:

-the user tries to withdraw more money than their balance.
+the user tries to add an account that has no name.

 Style it as follows: